home-assistant/developers.home-assistant/docs/instance_url.md

 The above example shows a little more complex use of the URL helper.
-In this case the requested URL may not be an internal address, the URL may not contain an IP address, requires SSL and must be served of a standard port.
+In this case the requested URL may not be an internal address, the URL may not contain an IP address, requires SSL and must be served on a standard port.

 If none is available, the `NoURLAvailableError` exception can be caught and handled.